johalsandeep/fitnessarena/README.md

-# FightForFitness
+# Fitnessarena
 # Brainstorm of my App for Mobile Portfolio 1
-## Author : Sandeep Singh
+## Author : Yellow Group
 ## Date : September  20th, 2021
-###### This is where all the planning and design for my future application in Mobile Portfolio 1 can be found.It includes all the required diagrams, a planning chart and a small but detailed introduction.
+###### This is where all the planning and design for our future application in Mobile Portfolio 1 can be found.It includes all the required diagrams, a planning chart and a small but detailed introduction.
 <img width="1023" alt="Finalgit" src="https://user-images.githubusercontent.com/43696323/134597034-a898d629-8688-46d3-97fb-e5f99d156f67.png">